|Nutritional Guidelines (per serving)|

 |Saturated Fat 0g||1%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Traditionally, Chinese cucumber salad is made by heating cucumbers in a spicy mixture of sesame oil, chili peppers, and Szechuan peppercorns.
-In this quick and easy recipe for cucumber salad, cucumbers are tossed in a red wine vinegar dressing spiked with minced ginger and chili flakes.
+In this quick-and-easy recipe for cucumber salad, cucumbers are tossed in a red-wine vinegar and sesame oil dressing spiked with minced ginger and chili flakes.

-Note: If you find the sesame flavor a little too strong, reduce it to 1 teaspoon.
+If you find the sesame flavor in this recipe a little too strong, reduce it to 1 teaspoon.

 - 2 teaspoons salt